fansapp/fans-rest/README.md

 # fans-rest

 An opinionated, isomorphic library built on top of `isomorphic-fetch`.
-Made with JSON in mind.
+Made with JSON in mind, but configurable.

 ## Getting started

-## Available methods
+## API

 ## Configuration